Swimming banned at several Dublin beaches after overflow at treatment plant

 File image of Dollymount beach in Dublin.
 Photograph: Dara Mac Dónaill/The Irish Times

-Dún Laoghaire-Rathdown County Council has said the ban will remain in place for one week and cover all of its beaches and other bathing areas from Thursday.
+Local authorities have said the ban will remain in place for one week, covering all beaches and other bathing areas from Thursday.

-Green councillor Ossian Smyth said he could not remember a single event ever leading to the closure of every beach in the south coast area.
+Dún Laoghaire-Rathdown Green councillor Ossian Smyth said he could not remember a single event ever leading to the closure of every beach on the south coast.

 “It must be absolutely massive [leakage] to knock out all of the beaches for seven days,” he said.

-In a statement on Thursday evening, the local authority said it envisaged a seven-day closure and advised the public that all areas along the coast – which runs from Blackrock to the border of Co Wicklow – should be considered off limits “whether designated as bathing areas or not”.
+In a statement on Thursday evening, Dún Laoghaire-Rathdown County Council said it envisaged a seven-day closure and advised the public that all areas along the coast – which runs from Blackrock to the border of Co Wicklow – should be considered off limits “whether designated as bathing areas or not”.

 It follows a “sewerage wastewater overflow” at the Irish Water-operated Ringsend wastewater treatment plant during heavy rains on Tuesday and Wednesday.